TheOddCell/Universal-Install-Script/README.md

 # Universal-Install-Script
-Inspired by XKCD, this Bash script installs anything by testing different sources.
+Inspired by [XKCD](https://xkcd.com/1654/), this Bash script installs anything by testing different sources. (not tested, why would I?)